Jacobventer/iot_environmental_data_pipeline/readme.md

 - Light intensity
 - Smoke levels

-Wtth 405,184 entries the dataset closely matches the project’s requirements and use case of environmental IoT telemetry data.
+With 405,184 entries the dataset closely matches the project’s requirements and use case of environmental IoT telemetry data.

 ## Technology Stack